Livestock & Poultry

 Rabbit Hemorrhagic Disease (Wild and Domestic Rabbits)

-Currently, there is no useful approved serological test; current ELISA methods on blood cannot differentiate RHDV1 infection from RHDV2 caused disease.
+Currently, there is no useful approved serological test; current enzyme-linked immunosorbent assay (ELISA) methods on blood cannot differentiate RHDV1 infection from RHDV2 caused disease.

-Availability of Rabbit Hemorrhagic Disease Virus 2 (RDHV2) vaccine is regulated by USDA-APHIS.
-Import and use of vaccine has only been permitted in those States where the disease has been declared endemic (isolated from feral or wild rabbits).
+Availability of the Rabbit Hemorrhagic Disease Virus 2 (RDHV2) vaccine is regulated by USDA-APHIS.
+Import and use of vaccine has only been permitted in those states where the disease has been declared endemic (isolated from feral or wild rabbits).
 Considerable time and expense is involved in importing the RDHV2 vaccine.

 No rabbits or hares may be transported into the state of Arkansas if originating from a state or country where Rabbit Hemorrhagic Disease (RHD – either strain) has been diagnosed in the prior twelve (12) months unless they meet the following requirements:

 Must have a Certificate of Veterinary Inspection (CVI) from an accredited veterinarian that states:

 1. “All rabbits and hares in the shipment have been examined within forty-eight (48) hours of shipment, are found free of communicable diseases and have originated from a single premises that has no signs of a communicable disease.
 Rectal temperatures recorded at examination did not indicate an elevated body temperature.

 2. There has been no movement of rabbits or hares onto the originating premises within thirty (30) days prior to shipment.

 3. No rabbits or hares in the shipment have had contact with wild rabbits or hares within thirty (30) days prior to shipment.”